siddharthksah/siddharthksah.github.io/_posts/2023-02-05-synthetic-training-data-from-blender-object-detection-with-transfer-learning-deep-learning-on-steroids.md

 Let’s look at some synthetic data.

-Class I — Beer BottleClass II — Plastic BottleType III — Soda BottleType IV — Water BottleType V — Wine Bottle
+Class I — Beer Bottle
+Class II — Plastic Bottle
+Class III — Soda Bottle
+Class IV — Water Bottle
+Class V — Wine Bottle

 A collage of five different classes.
 We have 5000 images per class.
 Some classes have 512X512 images and some 300X300 — we will handle that in the training process.